-- Within the private sector, mortgage loan denials and high-cost lending disproportionately affect minority applicants in Prince George's County.
+- Lack of Development of Affordable Housing Options. - Underdevelopment of Affordable Housing Near Public Transit. - Within the private sector, mortgage loan denials and high-cost lending disproportionately affect minority applicants in Prince George's County.
 Foreclosure events, totaling 4,265 occurring during 2012 represented 25 percent of the state's total.
 Of the 40 zip codes in the County, 29 were categorized as severe or very high foreclosure hot spots during the same year, depressing housing demand, destabilizing communities and straining County resources.
-Proactively mitigating the foreclosure crisis will need to remain a County priority. - Prince George's County Council approved CB-21-2012, which established a Housing Investment Trust Fund, specifying the purposes and use of the Fund.
-A dedicated source of revenue or onetime funding is needed for this fund in order to expand the number of affordable housing options in the county for low- and moderate-income households, seniors, and persons with disabilities. - Development barriers in some communities, including permit processing times, height restrictions, and community opposition Not in My Back Yard (NIMBY). - The Prince George's County Human Relations Commission (HRC) is the County's civil rights education and enforcement agency.
+Proactively mitigating the foreclosure crisis will need to remain a County priority. - In 2012, Prince George's County Council approved CB-21-2012, amended through County Bill CB-57-2017, which established a Housing Investment Trust Fund (Fund), specifying the purposes and use of the Fund.
+The Fund was capitalized in FY 2018 with approximately \$5.1 million dollars; however, a dedicated source of revenue is needed for this Fund in order to expand the number of affordable housing options in the county for low and moderate-income households, seniors, and persons with disabilities. - Development barriers in some communities, including permit processing times, height restrictions, and community opposition Not in My Back Yard (NIMBY). - The Prince George's County Human Relations Commission (HRC) is the County's civil rights education and enforcement agency.
 The thirteen member commission has the authority to investigate and adjudicate complaints of discrimination in housing.
 Although the County's local ordinance is not substantially equivalent with the Federal Fair Housing laws, it is still offers protections without substantially equivalent statutes.